Position yourself for success!

-Penn State is a Project Management Institute (PMI®) Registered Education Provider (REP).
-We are committed to enhancing the ongoing professional development of project management stakeholders.
-If you have been planning to enhance your project management skills and knowledge in order to prepare for the Project Management Professional (PMP)® designation, now is the time to enroll in our program.
+The Pennsylvania State University is a Project Management Institute (PMI)® Authorized Training Partner (A.T.P.), who are committed to enhancing the ongoing professional development of both current and future PMI Members, PMI-certified Project Management Professionals (PMP)®, and other project management stakeholders.
+If you have been planning to enhance your project management skills and knowledge now is the time to enroll in our program.
 As part of the certificate program curriculum, students will work on a project that is carried through all four required courses.

 Who should attend?

 - project managers

 - quality assurance specialists